NOTES BASED ON ACTUAL EXPERIENCE OF DEMAND MANAGEMENT, A FAR CRY FROM AN ACADEMIC VISION OF THE METHODOLOGY

 - Have the required authorisation levels, maximum visibility and the necessary controls for all those involved in the process, both internal managers and external providers.

 - Capable of using different methodologies according to the specific needs or wishes of the company.
 In IT, and later in other areas of the business.
-For projects or for the service desk.
+For projects or for the service management.

 - Provide guarantees in terms of appropriate project management.
 Demand management can coexist with a weak solution for projects, but synchronised progress is required.

 - And take into account the need for overall management of the portfolio.

 - In my organisation, getting results takes priority.
 The how does not matter, that is IT’s thing.